HST 101. Western Civilization to 1700. (3 h)

 HST 271.
 African American History to 1870.
 (3 h)

 Examines the experiences of African-descended people from Africa to America and from slavery to freedom, with each experience - the slave trade, enslavement, and emancipation - marking a fundamental transformation in black lives.
+Also listed as AAS 271.
 (CD)

 HST 272.
 African American History since 1870.
 (3 h)

 Examines the experiences of African-descended people from the destruction of slavery to Reconstruction, from rural to urban, and from Jim Crow to Civil Rights, with each experience - emancipation, migration, and enfranchisement - marking a fundamental transformation in black lives.
+Also listed as AAS 272.
 (CD)

 HST 275.
 Modern Latin America.
 (3 h)